poroping/terraform-provider-fortios/docs/data-sources/firewall_policy.md

 * `dlp_sensor` - Name of an existing DLP sensor.
 * `dnsfilter_profile` - Name of an existing DNS filter profile.
 * `dsri` - Enable DSRI to ignore HTTP server responses.
-* `dstaddr_negate` - When enabled dstaddr/dstaddr6 specifies what the destination address must NOT be.
+* `dstaddr_negate` - When enabled dstaddr specifies what the destination address must NOT be.
+* `dstaddr6_negate` - When enabled dstaddr6 specifies what the destination address must NOT be.
 * `dynamic_shaping` - Enable/disable dynamic RADIUS defined traffic shaping.
 * `email_collect` - Enable/disable email collection.
 * `emailfilter_profile` - Name of an existing email filter profile.